REALSDEALS/pcHealth/README.md

 Edge will be installed so you have the latest version of it, after a clean install this is recommanded.

-### Close the Script
+### Close the Script - Number 9

-With number 8 you can close the script.
+With number 9 you can close the script.

 ## Questions